-Kettlebell swings, cleans and snatches work the posterior chain hard and your abs won't be getting an easy ride either.
+Kettlebell swings, kettlebell cleans and kettlebell snatches work the posterior chain hard and your abs won't be getting an easy ride either.
 This type of compound movement is great for athletics training, forcing the body to work as an integrated unit.
 There is no need to have separate workouts for strength training, cardio, flexibility, and core.
-The combination of strength and cardio will be a shock to the system as a ten minute workout with a kettlebell will get your cardiovascular system working overtime and a monstrous strength workout simultaenously.
+The combination of strength and cardio will be a shock to the system as a ten minute workout with a set of kettlebells will get your cardiovascular system working overtime and a monstrous strength workout simultaneously.
 You will develop a steel grip as your hands gets fried from the effort of holding onto a heavy weight that is thrown about at high speeds.

-Should I get a plate loader or a fixed weight bell?
+Should I get a plate loaded kettlebell or a fixed weight kettlebell?

 Fixed kettlebells are lumps of iron with handles attached.
 Plate loaded kettlebells are handles which required loading up with various weights.
 Plate loaded kettlebells are generally cheaper, but are more prone to breaking than fixed kettlebells.
 Both kettlebells feel different to use however this will make no different to those new to the world of kettlebells.

 The advantages of fixed weight kettlebells